kadirlua/Socket/README.md

 Secure and non-secure versions of Socket classes.
 If you want to use secure connections, you have to install OpenSSL.

 # Features
-- Cross platform (Windows, MacOS, Linux, Android)
+- Cross-platform (Windows, macOS, Linux, Android)
 - C++11 and later are supported.
 - Plain socket connections
 - TLS/SSL connections